Frans-Willem/node-PostgresClient/README.md

 ### COPY ...
 FROM STDIN
 For a COPY FROM operation, you _must_ implement a copyIn callback.
 Because special care must be taken with CopyIn commands to not send anything else until the command is done, you have to tell the client that a CopyIn is expected by specifying a copyIn callback.

 If you're not sure if a query contains COPY ...
-FROM STDIN (for example when the query comes from user input), you should still implement the copyIn callback, and call stream.fail("Not prepared"); if you're not prepared to handle the COPY command.
+FROM STDIN (for example when the query comes from user input), you should _always_ implement the copyIn callback, and call stream.fail("Not prepared"); if you're not prepared to handle the COPY command.

 If you do a COPY ...
 FROM STDIN command without specifying a copyIn callback, the client will automatically disconnect to prevent any desynchronization of the protocol.
 ## Transactions
 Sometimes you need to make sure a bunch of queries are executed without interruptions.